Rural Health Clinic Institute

 Payment

 Payment via credit card or purchase order is accepted.
 Contact Kayren Cross at kayrenc@nosorh.org or (888) 391-7258 ext.
-108 to make arrangements for payment if you can’t pay by July 13, 2023, or request specialized billing.
+108 for questions regarding payment.

 Questions